bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Recursion can be a difficult concept to wrap your head around, but its definition is rather simple: recursion is when a…</em>medium.com</a><a href="https://medium.com/@newmanbradm/intro-to-recursion-984a8bd50f4b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.datadriveninvestor.com/accio-recursion-your-new-favorite-javascript-spell-7e10d3125fb3" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.datadriveninvestor.com/accio-recursion-your-new-favorite-javascript-spell-7e10d3125fb3"><strong>Accio Recursion!: Your New Favorite JavaScript Spell</strong><br />
-<em>The spell “Accio” allows a witch or wizard to summon something to them.
+<em>The spell “Accio " allows a witch or wizard to summon something to them.
 Casting Accio is just like accessing a value in…</em>medium.datadriveninvestor.com</a><a href="https://medium.datadriveninvestor.com/accio-recursion-your-new-favorite-javascript-spell-7e10d3125fb3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m"><strong>Recursion Explained (with Examples)</strong><br />
 <em>"To understand recursion, one must first understand recursion" - Unknown Recursion is a method of solving problems…</em>dev.to</a><a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>